kraianyn/distress/Description.md

 # Ideas

+Add price to course types.

+Highlight the user's courses and today's course.

 Split course types into military and non-military ones.

-Highlight the user's courses and today's course.